 The Next Step

-While you’re waiting for the next installment, though, I have an exercise for you.
+Before you move on to the next article, though, I have an exercise for you.

 Create an inventory of all the major work activities you perform in a given day.
 Then, choose just one, think about that activity and rate it on a scale of 1 to 5 on two dimensions: